vboyev-MSFT/defender-docs/defender-xdr/investigate-incidents.md

 :::image type="content" source="/defender/media/investigate-incidents/attack-path-pane-small.png" alt-text="An example of the attack path graph shown in the side pane." lightbox="/defender/media/investigate-incidents/attack-path-pane.png":::

 > [!NOTE]
-> To view the details of an attack path, you must have read access permissions in the Microsoft Defender portal.
-To view attack path details in the unified security operations platform, a *Sentinel Reader* role is required.
+> To view the details of an attack path, you must have read access permissions in the Microsoft Defender portal and the license for [Microsoft Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management). </br></br>
+> To view attack path details in the unified security operations platform, a *Sentinel Reader* role is required.
 To create new attack paths, the Security Administrator role is required.

 ## Alerts